-- For purposes of this analysis, we (1) assumed the Executive s compensation is as follows: base salary as of December 31, 2008 of\$300,000 and 2008 bonus payment as highest bonus earned over the preceding three-year period.
-Unvested stock options include 20,000 options from 2006 grant at \$33.29/share, 20,000 options from 2007 grant \$35.225/share, and 20,000 options from 2008 grant at \$64.16.
-Unvested restricted stock includes 15,000 shares from 2007 grant and 10,000 shares from 2008 grant.
-Value of unvested stock options and restricted stock based on a share price of \$24.44, the Company s closing stock price on December 31, - Assumes the (2) employment relationship is terminated by the Company for any reason other than voluntary termination, termination for cause, death, or disability, or if the employment relationship is terminated by the executive for Good Reason, as of December 31, 2008.
-Termination by the executive for Good Reason means the assignment to the employee of any duties inconsistent with his current position or any action by the Company that results in a diminution in the executive s position, authority, duties responsibilities; a failure by the Company to comply with the terms of the executive s employment agreement; or the requirement of the executive to relocate or to travel to a substantially greater extent than required at the date of the employment agreement.

-(3) Executive also entitled to outplacement services valued at not more than 15% of base salary.
+- (1) For purposes of this analysis, we assumed the Executive's compensation is as follows: base salary as of December 31, 2012 of \$550,000.
+Unvested stock options include 11,295 options from 2010 grant at \$44.07/share, 16,200 options from 2011 grant at \$79.80/share, and 29,000 options from 2012 grant at \$84.58/share.
+Unvested restricted stock includes 9,000 shares from 2010 grant, 9,000 shares from 2011 grant, and 10,100 shares from 2012 grant.
+Value of unvested stock options and restricted stock based on a share price of \$68.35, the Company's closing stock price on December 31, 2012. - (2) Assumes the employment relationship is terminated by the Company for any reason other than voluntary termination, termination for cause, death, or disability, or if the employment relationship is terminated by the executive for "Good Reason", as of December 31, 2012.
+Termination by the executive for "Good Reason" means the assignment to the employee of any duties inconsistent with his current position or any action by the Company that results in a diminution in the executive's position, authority, duties or responsibilities; a failure by the Company to comply with the terms of the executive's employment agreement; or the requirement of the executive to relocate or to travel to a substantially greater extent than required at the date of the employment agreement. - (3) Executive also entitled to outplacement services valued at not more than 15% of base salary.
 For purposes of this analysis, we valued the outplacement services at 15% of base salary.
-In the event of:

-a Company termination of Mr. Blanchard s employment for cause;

-Mr. Blanchard s voluntary termination of his employment with the Company (not for Good Reason); or

-Mr. Blanchard s employment with the Company is terminated due to his death or disability, no extra benefits are payable by the Company to Mr. Blanchard as a result of any such events, other than accrued obligations and benefits owed by the Company to Mr. Blanchard (such as base salary through the date of termination and his outstanding balance in the Company s 401k Plan).
-In the event termination is not for cause, Mr. Blanchard would also be entitled to receive an amount equal to the highest annual bonus received by him over the preceding three-year period, which shall be pro-rated through the date of termination.
+- a Company termination of Mr. Rettig's employment for cause; - Mr. Rettig's voluntary termination of his employment with the Company (not for "Good Reason"); or - Mr. Rettig's employment with the Company is terminated due to his death or disability, no extra benefits are payable by the Company to Mr. Rettig as a result of any such events, other than accrued obligations and benefits owed by the Company to Mr. Rettig (such as base salary through the date of termination and his outstanding balance in the Company's 401k Plan).
+In the event termination is not for cause, Mr. Rettig would also be entitled to receive an amount equal to 50% of his base salary.